US reporter held by Russia on spying charges denied release

 Russia’s Federal Security Service arrested Gershkovich in the Ural Mountains city of Yekaterinburg on March 29 and accused him of trying to obtain classified information about a Russian arms factory.

 In rejecting Gershkovich’s appeal to be released from pretrial detention, the judge ruled he must remain in jail until at least May 29.
-The journalist’s lawyers said they petitioned for a house arrest or for Gershkovich to be released on bail of 50 million rubles (about $610,000), but were rejected.

-The Journal and its publisher, Dow Jones, called the ruling upholding Gershkovich’s detention “disappointing.”
+The journalist’s lawyers said they petitioned for house arrest or for his release on bail of 50 million rubles (about $610,000), but were rejected.
+The lawyers said they plan to appeal the ruling, which the Journal and its publisher, Dow Jones, called “disappointing.”

-Russian journalist Vasily Polonsky posted a video of Gershkovich nodding as Polonsky shouted at him: “Evan, hang in there.
+Russian journalist Vasily Polonsky posted a video in which he shouts, “Evan, hang in there.
 Everyone says hello!”
+Gershkovich then nods.

 Gershkovich could face up to 20 years in prison if convicted.
 Russian lawyers have said past espionage investigations took a year to 18 months, during which time he could have little contact with the outside world.

-He has been held in Moscow’s Lefortovo prison, which dates from the czarist era and is a terrifying symbol of repression since Soviet times, used during Stalinist repressions.
+He is held in Moscow’s Lefortovo prison, which dates from the czarist era and has been a terrifying symbol of repression since Soviet times, especially under Josef Stalin.

-Gershkovich was in good spirits, had no medical complaints and was exercising and reading a lot, including Leo Tolstoy’s “War and Peace,” she added.
+Gershkovich had no medical complaints and was getting exercise by walking, she said, adding that he also was watching a cooking show on TV and reading, including Leo Tolstoy’s “War and Peace.”

-“He’s in good fighting spirit, he’s ready to prove his innocence and defend the media freedom,” she said
+“He’s in good fighting spirit.
+He’s ready to prove his innocence and defend media freedom,” she said.

 On Monday, in the same courthouse where Gershkovich’s hearing was held, top opposition figure Vladimir Kara-Murza Jr. was convicted of treason for publicly denouncing the war and sentenced to 25 years in prison.
 Last month, a court convicted a father over social media posts critical of the war after his daughter drew antiwar sketches in school and sentenced him to two years in prison.